carrierwaveuploader/carrierwave/README.md

 Often you'll want to add different versions of the same file.
 The classic example is image thumbnails.
 There is built in support for this*:

-*Note:* You must have Imagemagick and MiniMagick installed to do image resizing.
-MiniMagick is a Ruby interface for Imagemagick which is a C program.
-This is why MiniMagick fails on 'bundle install' without Imagemagick installed.
+*Note:* You must have Imagemagick installed to do image resizing.

 Some documentation refers to RMagick instead of MiniMagick but MiniMagick is recommended.